brendankarl/Python/README.md

-# Python
+# Python-Samples
-A collection of sample Python scripts
+A collection of sample Python scripts that dmeonstrate how to perform common operations.